Which sunglasses protect our eyes?

 • Dry eyes

-• Discomfort, dizziness and headaches
+• Discomfort, dizziness, and headaches

 The function of sunglasses

-Lens color and vision defects
+Lens color and visual defects

 Both offer excellent protection without altering color perception, but the choice must be guided by an expert.